A new year soon will dawn, and an old tradition — fee-free days at America’s national parks — will continue.

 There are many other ways to save money at national parks, regardless of when you decide to visit them.

 For example, an annual pass that provides entrance to all federal lands is $80.
-According to the Park Service, it “allows unlimited entrance to more than 2,000 federal recreation areas, including all national parks that normally charge an entrance fee.”
+According to the Park Service, it “allows unlimited entrance to more than 2,000 federal recreation areas, including all national parks.”

 Admission to all parks will also continue to be free for children ages 15 and younger, as well as holders of the following types of passes:

 - Senior Pass — which costs $80 for the lifetime version and $20 for the annual version

 - Military Pass — a free pass for current U.S. military members and their dependents

 - Access Pass — a free pass for U.S. citizens and permanent residents with permanent disabilities